nonstrict-hq/nonstrict.eu-website/root/Content/blog/2023-11-22-stretching-an-audio-file-using-swift.md

 featured: true
 ---

+**[Update November 2024] The approach described below doesn't work in when stretching very long audio by small amounts.
+See our [follow-up post](/blog/2024/stretching-audio-by-small-amounts-using-swift) a more solid solution.**

-**tldr; Add your audio file to an AVMutableComposition and use its scaleTimeRange method to stretch the audio to the desired duration.**
+_tldr; Add your audio file to an AVMutableComposition and use its scaleTimeRange method to stretch the audio to the desired duration._

 ## Our use case